IBM Mainframe Solutions

 IBM mainframe solutions

-Get more value from your mainframe investment with enhanced performance, improved efficiency, and better capacity and network management
+Get more value from your IBM zSystems investment with enhanced performance, improved efficiency, and better capacity and network management

 Optimizing your mainframe

-The challenge of keeping up with rising data volumes from ever-changing applications running on a growing array of mobile and interconnected devices (IoT) creates continuous pressure to squeeze more performance out of existing mainframes in order to avoid or defer major upgrades.
+The challenge of keeping up with rising data volumes and to the core business applications and data on IBM zSystems creates continuous pressure to squeeze more performance out of the existing platform in order to avoid or defer major upgrades.

 Companies faced with these modern mainframe challenges can start to move forward by improving the quality of some seemingly mundane processing tasks, like sort performance and database optimization to boost mainframe performance.
 Additional efficiency can be obtained from improved capacity and network management solutions.